Illegal immigration to the United Kingdom: Political reaction

-Migration Watch UK, is a think-tank opposed to immigration.
-Migration Watch UK has criticised the Home Office figures for not including the UK-born dependent children of unauthorised migrants.
-They suggest the Home Office has underestimated the numbers of unauthorised migrants by between 15,000 and 85,000.
+Migration Watch UK, a think tank opposed to a large scale of immigration, has criticised the Home Office figures for not including the UK-born dependent children of illegal migrants.
+They suggested in 2007 that the Home Office had underestimated the numbers of illegal migrants by between 15,000 and 85,000.

 Jack Dromey, Deputy General of the Transport and General Workers Union and Labour Party treasurer, suggested in May 2006 that there could be around 500,000 illegal workers.
 He called for a public debate on whether an amnesty should be considered.
 Former Home Secretary David Blunkett suggested that this might be done once the identity card scheme is rolled out.
 However the scheme was scrapped due to its widespread unpopularity by the coalition government in 2010.

-London Citizens, a coalition of community organisations, is running a regularisation campaign called Strangers into Citizens, backed by figures including the leader of the Catholic Church in England and Wales, the Cardinal Cormac Murphy-O'Connor.
+London Citizens, a coalition of community organisations, ran a regularisation campaign called Strangers into Citizens, backed by figures including at the time the leader of the Catholic Church in England and Wales, the late Cardinal Cormac Murphy-O'Connor.
 Analysis by the Institute for Public Policy Research suggested that an amnesty would net the government up to £1.038 billion per year in fiscal revenue.
 However, analysis by MigrationWatch UK suggests that if the migrants granted amnesty were given access to healthcare and other benefits, the net cost to the exchequer would be £5.530 billion annually.

-It has since been suggested that to deport all of the irregular migrants from the UK would take 20 years and cost up to £12 billion. former Mayor of London Boris Johnson commissioned a study into a possible amnesty for illegal immigrants, citing larger tax gains within the London area which is considered to be home to the majority of the country's population of such immigrants.

 In February 2008, the government introduced new £10,000 fines for employers found to be employing illegal immigrants where there is negligence on the part of the employer, with unlimited fines or jail sentences for employers acting knowingly.
+In November 2008, the then Mayor of London, Boris Johnson, commissioned a study into a possible amnesty for illegal immigrants, citing larger tax gains within the London area which is considered to be home to the majority of the country's population of such immigrants.
+It was suggested in 2009 that to deport all of the irregular migrants from the UK would take 20 years and cost up to £12 billion.

 In July 2013, the Home Office introduced an advertising lorry in London with its billboard saying "In the UK illegally? — GO HOME OR FACE ARREST — Text HOME to 78070 for free advice, and help with travel documents.
 We can help you return home voluntarily without fear of arrest or detention."
-This campaign was criticised from various quarters: Vince Cable, a prominent minister in the governing coalition, called it "stupid and offensive"; some on the left said that "go home" evoked an old National Front slogan.
-Nigel Farage of the UK Independence Party criticised the campaign as "nasty" and suggested that its real message was "Please don’t vote UKIP, we’re doing something".
+This campaign was criticised by Vince Cable, a minister in the governing coalition, who called it "stupid and offensive".
+Nigel Farage of the UK Independence Party criticised the campaign as "nasty" and suggested that its real message was "Please don't vote UKIP, we're doing something".

-In 2015 the newly elected Conservative Government announced it would be requiring Landlords to confirm the immigration status of tenants.
+In 2015, the newly-elected Conservative Government announced it would be requiring landlords to confirm the immigration status of tenants.
 Those failing to do so, or knowingly or unknowingly housing illegal immigrants could face criminal prosecution.
 This policy is called "Right to Rent", part of the Hostile Environment.